omegaml/omegaml/docs/source/guide/jobs/working.rst

 Integrated JupyterLab
 ---------------------

-omega|ml comes pre-configured to run with JupyterLab.
-In this mode, every notebook that you create is automatically stored in the omega|ml :code:`jobs` storage.
+omega-ml comes pre-configured to run with JupyterLab.
+In this mode, every notebook that you create is automatically stored in the omega-ml :code:`jobs` storage.
 The advantage is that you can share notebooks instantly with your colleagues - their JupyterLab workspace will show the same notebooks as you have, no matter from where they work.